task-proxemics/XLeRobot/Assembly.md

 ##  🧵 Last, Wiring 🧵
-- Up til now, this is what XLeRbot should look like:
+- Up til now, this is what XLeRobot should look like:

 ![image](https://github.com/user-attachments/assets/395e00c7-b8cf-4c4e-ac41-4b80c93c81a4)